bitcart/bitcart-sdk/docs/index.rst

    apimanager
    api

-BitcartCC is a platform to simplify cryptocurrencies adaptation.
+Bitcart is a platform to simplify cryptocurrencies adaptation.
-This SDK is part of BitcartCC.
+This SDK is part of Bitcart.
-Using this SDK you can easily connect to BitcartCC daemon and code scripts around it easily.
+Using this SDK you can easily connect to Bitcart daemon and code scripts around it easily.

-Behold, the power of BitcartCC:
+Behold, the power of Bitcart:

 .. code-block:: python